Note: this post contains affiliate links, which help run this site at no extra cost to you so I can keep providing free travel advice and tips.

 There were a few things that I thought I would’ve done already by this time in 2018 – namely, I thought I would’ve started writing my first book and already be living in Europe.
 However, I’ve learned how good it can be to let go of expectations sometimes, and just let life take you where it will.

-What you need to know to plan your own weekend in Mendocino – the perfect hideaway on the northern California coast!
+Things to do in Mendocino.
+What you need to know to plan your own Mendocino getaway- the perfect hideaway on the northern California coast!

 What do you think of when you hear the words ‘California road trip’?